-A nervous Johnny Logan is on the verge of his second Eurovision Song Contest win.
+A nervous Johnny Logan is on the verge of a second Eurovision Song Contest win.

 When Johnny Logan won the Eurovision Song Contest in 1980 with Shay Healy’s song ‘What’s Another Year’ his future looked bright.
 However protracted difficulties with management meant his career failed to take off as envisaged.
-His brief brush with fame slipped through his fingers and seven years later, Johhny realised nothing short of a second Eurovision victory was required to get his career back on track.
+A brief brush with fame slipped through his fingers.
+Seven years later, Johnny Logan realised nothing short of a second Eurovision victory was required to get his career back on track.

-His friend Shay Healy admits Johnny's reputation was on the line.
+His friend Shay Healy admits that Johnny Logan's reputation was on the line.

 It was a major decision, and it was a courageous one, but I think he knew he had a good song.

 In a brave, last ditch attempt to salvage his career, Johnny Logan entered his own song, the ballad ‘Hold Me Now’ into the National Song Contest held on 8 March 1987 at the Gaiety Theatre in Dublin.
 The gamble paid off and he went on to represent Ireland in the Eurovision Song Contest in Brussels.

 Backstage at the final dress rehearsal at the Palais Du Centenaire in Brussels the pressure is on as Johnny Logan knows the juries watch and vote on this specific performance, rather than on the final performance.